Dog Behavior Modification PhilosophyEthical & Effective Behavior Change

+Suzanne is passionate about applying science-based behavior change methods that are both effective and ethical.
 Behavior modification is by definition somewhat invasive.
-Often we are asking a fearful or anxious dog to change their reaction to a scary-to-them person, situation, or whatever.
 If you’ve ever tried to overcome a fear, you know that process can be more stressful than just avoiding the thing that frightens you.
 Even though the outcome of not being afraid is desirable, the process to get there can be hard.
-I strive to use the least intrusive, minimally aversive (LIMA) method possible.

-For me, LIMA means making sure a fearful or anxious dog’s needs are being met before trying to change the way they react to a “scary thing.”
-Many times, a so-called behavior problem is the result of a dog’s needs not being met.
+To be both ethical and effective, Suzanne strives to provide the least intrusive, minimally aversive (LIMA) approach that provides a solution that is acceptable to both the dog and the handler.
+This means ensuring the dog’s needs are being met first through a thorough assessment their lifestyle.
 A dog is a product of its breed and genetics, experiences, and environment, and personality.
 This means that different dogs have different physical, mental, and emotional needs.
 Once all the dog’s needs have been met, any remaining fears and anxieties are addressed using methods that adhere to the humane hierarchy.